mediaexplorer74/Colibri/Readme.md

 So, this is the UWP version for Windows 10/Mobile (min. os. build: 10240).

 ## About
-My "Project Calibri" is synthez of Calibri & Meridian.
+My "Project Calibri" is synthez of 2 Artem Shuba's projets: Colibri & Meridian.
 So, it planned as messenger + music player which allows you to listen to music from popular Russian social network [vk.com](https://vk.com).

 ## Screenshots
 ![](/Images/sshot01.png)